 Table 7a below presents the percentage of program completers (prepared teachers) by subject area and route.
-For the Traditional route, about half (48.7 percent) of the program completers were prepared in elementary education.
-Program completers prepared in Mathematics and Science constituted more than one-tenth (12.3 percent), followed by another one-tenth (11 percent) in English and World Languages.
-For the Alternative IHE-based route, about two-fifths (37.2 percent) were prepared in elementary education, followed by about one-third (31.6 percent) in special education.
-For the Alternative LEA-based route, about one-fifth of the program completers were spread among elementary education, special education, English and World languages, Mathematics and Science, and low incidence subject areas (Agriculture, Art, Business, Industrial and Technology Education [ITE], Music, Physical Education [PE]).
+For the Traditional route, nearly half (49.5 percent) of the program completers were prepared in elementary education.
+Program completers prepared in English and World Languages constituted more than one-tenth (13.6 percent), followed by another one-tenth (11.5 percent) in Mathematics and Science.
+For the Alternative IHE-based route, more than one-third (37.2 percent) were prepared in elementary education, followed by another one-third (32.5 percent) in special education.
+For the Alternative LEA-based route, about two-thirds (61.9 percent) of the program completers were prepared in special education and more than one-fifth (20.4 percent) in elementary education.
+Program completers' subject area was in Mathematics and Science accounted for more than one-tenth in all three routes.

 IHE Alternative Alternative

 Traditional IHE-based LEA-based

 Subject Area route route route

-Multiple Subject (Elementary education) 48.7% 37.2% 23.2%
+Multiple Subject (Elementary education) 49.5% 37.2% 20.4%

-Special Education 9.5% 31.6% 20.0%
+Special Education 8.9% 32.5% 61.9%

-Single Subject-Mathematics and Science 12.3% 11.4% 13.8%
+Single Subject (SS)-Mathematics and Science 11.5% 11.5% 10.0%

-SS-Social Science 10.1% 5.9% 9.8%
+SS-Social Sciences 8.5% 3.7% 0.5%

-SS-English and World Languages 11.0% 7.3% 17.4%
+SS-English and World Languages 13.6% 7.8% 5.4%

-SS-Agriculture, Art, Business, ITE, Music, PE 8.4% 6.7% 15.8%
+SS-Agriculture, Art, Business, ITE, Music, PE 8.0% 7.3% 1.8%

 Table 7a.
-Teachers Prepared by Subject Area by Route, 2018-19
+Teachers Prepared by Subject Area by Route, 2019-20

-Table 7b below presents teachers prepared by subject area data by higher education segment.
-California State University prepared more than half (53 percent) in elementary education followed by more than one-tenth (11.1 percent) in special education and another one-tenth (10.6 percent) in Math/Science subject area.
-By contrast, University of California prepared more than one-third (35.6 percent) in elementary education followed by more than one-fourth (27 percent) in Math/Science subject area.
-Private/Independent Institutions prepared about twofifths (38 percent) in elementary education followed by about one-fourth (23.8 percent) in special education.
-Overall, the proportion of program completers by subject area differed by higher education segment.
-University of California prepared more candidates in single subject while both California State University and Private/Independent Institutions prepared nearly two-thirds in elementary education and special education combined (64.1 percent and 61.8 percent, respectively).
+Table 7b below presents teachers prepared by subject area data by higher education segments.
+California State University prepared nearly half (49.1 percent) in elementary education followed by more than one-tenth (14.1 percent) in English and World Languages.
+University of California prepared more than one-third (37 percent) in elementary education followed by more than one-fourth (28.4 percent) in Mathematics and Science subject area.
+Private/Independent Institutions prepared more than two-fifths (44.2 percent) in elementary education followed by more than one-fifth (21.2percent) in special education.
+Overall, the proportion of program completers by subject area differed by higher education segments.
+University of California prepared nearly two-thirds (60 percent) candidates in single subject credential areas while both California State University and Private/Independent Institutions prepared nearly two-thirds in elementary education and special education combined (60.7 percent and 65.4 percent, respectively).

-California State University Private/Independent Subject Area University of California Institution Multiple Subject (Elementary education) 53.0% 35.6% 38.0% Special Education 11.1% 1.6% 23.8% Single Subject-Mathematics and Science 10.6% 27.0% 11.3% SS-Social Science 7.2% 12.2% 10.3% SS-English and World Languages 9.1% 20.6% 9.2% SS-Agriculture, Art, Business, ITE, Music, PE 9.0% 3.0% 7.4%
+California Private/ State University of Independent Subject Area University California Institution Multiple Subject (Elementary education) 49.1% 37.0% 44.2% Special Education 11.6% 2.9% 21.2% Single Subject (SS)-Mathematics and Science 9.5% 28.4% 11.3% SS-Social Sciences 7.3% 10.3% 6.5% SS-English and World Languages 14.1% 19.7% 8.8%

 Table 7b.
-Teachers Prepared by Subject Area by Higher Education Segment, 2018-19
+Teachers Prepared by Subject Area by Higher Education Segment, 2019-20